Become part of a global cause

 Make a difference and help a family with safe sanitation

-Sponsoring a Safe Water Garden means you will be recognized as an official project sponsor and support a village family in Indonesia.
+Sponsoring a Safe Water Garden means you support a village family in Indonesia and you will be recognized as an official project sponsor.

 What you can expect from your sponsorship